icq-benchmark/icq-benchmark/README.md

 # ICQ: Localizing Events in Videos with Multimodal Queries
 This repository contains the code for the paper [Localizing Events in Videos with Multimodal Queries](https://arxiv.org/abs/2406.10079).
+**Please stay tuned for our new version.**

+## Summary
+- We introduce a new task, *video event localization with MQs*;
-We introduce a new benchmark, ICQ, for localizing events in videos with multimodal queries, along with a new evaluation dataset ICQ-Highlight.
-Our new benchmark aims to evaluate how well models can localize an event given a multimodal semantic query that consists of a reference image, which depicts the event, and a refinement text to adjust the images’ semantics.
-Concretely, we include 4 styles of reference images and 5 types of refinement texts, allowing us to explore model performance across different domains.
-We propose 3 adaptation methods that tailor existing models to our new setting and evaluate 10 SOTA models, ranging from specialized to large-scale foundation models.
+- We introduce a new benchmark, ICQ, for localizing events in videos with multimodal queries, along with a new evaluation dataset ICQ-Highlight.
+- We propose 3 MQA methods and Surrogate Fine-tuning on Pseudo-MQs strategy (SUIT) to adapt NLQ-based backbone models;

+`Codes and checkpoints for our proposed SUIT strategy will be released soon.`

+## Updates
+1. [2024-08-01] The codes are released.
+2. [2024-11-22] We update our arxiv paper with an improved baseline with SUIT

 ## Installation
 ```shell